drawjs/drawjs/README.md

 Draw.js is a basic 2d canvas graph library, which is under development currently.

+## Features
+There're many explicit interative examples describing the use of `draw` on its [official website](https://drawjs.github.io).

 ## Get started
 ### CDN
 Add following script into your HTML header